Felix Potvin: NHL career

 In the 1995–96 season, Potvin was selected to his 2nd NHL All-Star Game.
 However, the Toronto Maple Leafs exited in the first round of the playoffs.
-The following season, with the aging of the defense corps in front of him, Potvin and the Maple Leafs would miss the playoffs.
+The following season, with the aging of the defence corps in front of him, Potvin and the Maple Leafs would miss the playoffs.
 He would set an NHL record for most shots faced in a season, 2,438, later broken by Roberto Luongo during his stint with the Florida Panthers.
 On July 15, 1998, Toronto signed free agent Curtis Joseph, leaving Potvin expendable.
 He would play in only 5 games due to a knee injury, before he and a sixth-round pick (Fedor Fedorov) were traded to the New York Islanders for defenceman Bryan Berard and a sixth-round pick, on January 9, 1999.
 Despite the new surroundings, Potvin was unable to reclaim the success he had in Toronto.

 The next season, on December 19, 1999, Potvin, and second and third-round draft picks were traded to the Vancouver Canucks for Kevin Weekes, Dave Scatchard, and Bill Muckalt.
 Potvin struggled with the Canucks and in the 2000–01 season he was dealt to the Los Angeles Kings for future considerations on February 15, 2001.
 Immediately, Potvin made an impact leading the Kings to the 7th seed, recording 13 wins and 5 losses.
 He had a remarkable 1.96 GAA and a .919 save %.
 Potvin led the Kings to a first-round upset of the Detroit Red Wings, and pushed the eventual Stanley Cup Champion Colorado Avalanche to a 7th game in the second round, recording 2 shutouts in that series.
 Game 6 of that series was a memorable duel between Potvin and Colorado goalie Patrick Roy, which the Kings and Potvin won 1–0 in double overtime.

 Potvin again led the Kings to the 2002 playoffs, where they pushed the Colorado Avalanche to 7 games (rallying from a 3–1 series deficit) in the 1st round.

 On September 3, 2003, Potvin was signed to a one-year contract by the Boston Bruins.
 He backed-up Calder Memorial Trophy Winner Andrew Raycroft during the 2003–04 season.
 Coincidentally, Raycroft broke Potvin's record for consecutive games played by a Maple Leafs goalie during the 2006–07 season.
 Early in the 2005–06 season, the Atlanta Thrashers were in talks with Potvin in hopes of signing him after starting goaltender Kari Lehtonen and backup goaltender Mike Dunham went down with injuries.
 However, Potvin did not have equipment that conformed to the new NHL standards, nor did he wish to accept the two-way contract that was being offered to him, so the Thrashers instead decided to sign Steve Shields.